kaf-lamed-beyt/kaf-lamed-beyt/README.md

 I'm excited about all things on the web — and developer tooling.
 I write occasionally on my blog about stuff I'm building/learning 🫐🍓

-I find myself drifting towards the automation side of things, lately, and it's been intriguing! 🤖 In my "not-so-free-time" I'm learning about parsing algorithms and Abstract Syntax Trees.
+I find myself drifting towards the automation side of things, lately, and it's been intriguing! 🤖 In my "not-so-free-time" I'm learning how to write programs in Elixir.

 <!--
 **kaf-lamed-beyt/kaf-lamed-beyt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.